Squirrel/OldSquirrelForWindows/README.md

-# NSync: It's like ClickOnce but Works™
+# Shimmer: It's like ClickOnce but Works™

 ### What Do We Want?